-Verdict: It does rain sulfuric acid on Venus, but not on the surface, 25 km high in the atmosphere.
+Verdict: It does rain sulfuric acid on Venus, but not on the surface, rather at 25 km high in the atmosphere.
 The sulfur may come from volcanic eruptions.

 Does it rain Glass on HD 189733b?

-The planet has incredibly fast winds and the estimated temperature of over 1000 degrees Celsius.
+The planet has incredibly fast winds and an estimated temperature of over 1000 degrees Celsius.
 In fact, the planet orbits so fast that the rain is likely more horizontal than vertical.

-“It rains glass, sideways, in howling 7,000 kilometre-per-hour winds,” Frederic Pont of the University of Exeter, who authored a study on the planet.
+“It rains glass, sideways, in howling 7,000 kilometre-per-hour winds,” says Frederic Pont of the University of Exeter, who authored a study on the planet.

 “Once these diamonds form, they fall like raindrops or hailstones toward the center of the planet,” said Laura Robin Benedetti, a graduate student in physics at UC Berkeley.

-Verdict: It likely rains diamonds on Neptune, but not on the surface, but 7000 km deep in the gas planet.
+Verdict: It likely rains diamonds on Neptune, but not on the surface — 7000 km deep into the depths of the gas planet.

 Does it rain Iron on OGLE-TR-56b?

 Out of all the planets here, we know the least about OGLE-TR-56b.
 Astronomers from the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge detected it back in 2003.
 At the time, it was the farthest planet ever discovered, and although that record has long been beaten, we haven’t really learned all that much about it.
 Even its Wikipedia entry is a mere paragraph with links to a few studies presenting its discovery.